-The markup of price over marginal cost plays a key role in sticky-price New Keynesian (NK) macroeconomic models.
-In these models, a demand shock raises output and marginal cost, but since prices are sticky, the markup of price over marginal cost falls.
-As pointed out by Broer et al. (2019), a lower markup leads to higher output during booms largely through its effect on profits.
-In particular, lower markups reduce profits, generating a negative wealth effect that induces households to raise their labor supply.
+Journal of Money, Credit and Banking, Supplement to Vol. 52, No. S2 (December 2020) © 2021 The Ohio State University effect that induces households to raise their labor supply.
 Even in the medium-scale NK models that also incorporate sticky wages, countercyclical movements in the price markup play a key role in the transmission of monetary and fiscal policy shocks.
 For example, in the estimated dynamic stochastic general equilibrium model from Smets and Wouters (2007), the price markup is countercyclical in response to a monetary shock.
 The two-agent New Keynesian and heterogeneous-agent New Keynesian (HANK) models also rely heavily on countercyclical price markups to amplify shocks.
 As Debortoli and Galí (2018, p.
-31) point out, "in both models the amplification/dampening of aggregate shocks depends critically on the cyclical properties of markups (or equivalently the labor share). . . " Indeed, price markups are required to be so countercyclical in the leading HANK models that expansionary monetary shocks cause profits to fall.
+31) point out, "in both models the amplification/dampening of aggregate shocks depends critically on the cyclical properties of markups (or equivalently the labor share). . ."
+Indeed, price markups are required to be so countercyclical in the leading HANK models that expansionary monetary shocks cause profits to fall (Kaplan, Moll, and Violante, 2018, p.
+716).

 The dependence of Keynesian models on a countercyclical price markup is a feature only of the models formulated since the early 1980s.
-From the 1930s through the 1970s, the Keynesian model was founded on the assumption of sticky wages.
-Some researchers believed that the implications of this model were at odds with the cyclical properties of real wages, leading to a debate known as the "Dunlop-Tarshis" controversy.
-In response to the perceived disparity between the data and predictions of the traditional Keynesian model, the literature shifted in the early 1980s to relying on sticky prices rather than sticky wages for the transmission of shocks.
-While the medium-scale
+From the 1930s through the 1970s, the Keynesian model was founded on the assumption of sticky wages (e.g., Keynes 1936, Phelps 1968, Taylor 1980).
+Some researchers believed that the implications of this model were at odds with the cyclical properties of real wages, leading to a debate known as the "Dunlop-Tarshis" controversy.1 In response to the perceived disparity between the data and predictions of the traditional Keynesian model, the literature shifted in the early 1980s to relying on sticky prices rather than sticky wages for the transmission of shocks (e.g., Gordon 1981, Rotemberg 1982).
+Although the medium-scale NK models add wage stickiness, virtually all current NK models rely on countercyclical price markups in response to demand shifts.